solvers-camp/.github/actions/codeowners-checker/README.md

 ## Store the App ID and Private Key in Secrets

-1. Go to the repository where you have the workflow.
+1. Go to the organization/repository where you have the workflow.
 2. Navigate to Settings > Secrets.
 3. Click on "New repository secret".
 4. Create a new secret named `CODEOWNERS_APP_ID` and paste the App ID as its value.